FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/vms_migrate_overview/vms_migrate_fr_271.md

 You can migrate the PARM, PART, IDF, other static configuration objects, and UCONF parameters as follows:

 1. Load the former Transfer CFT environment.
-See <a href="../vms_migrate_prereq" class="MCXref xref">Migration prerequisites</a> for details.
+See [Migration prerequisites](../vms_migrate_prereq) for details.
 1. Export your static configuration objects using the `CFTUTIL CFTEXT` command.
 Enter:
     &lt;/li&gt;
 1. ```